-The Young Clergy Women Project is a network of the youngest ordained clergy women, defined as those under forty.
+Young Clergy Women International is a network of the youngest ordained clergy women, defined as those under forty.

-TYCWP started out in November 2006 as just an idea about getting young ordained women together to talk online.
+YCWI started out as The Young Clergy Women Project (TYCWP) in November 2006 as just an idea about getting young ordained women together to talk online.
 In 2007, TYCWP received a grant from The Louisville Institute that supported our preaching conference, board meeting, and web page.
 Energy begets energy, and these initial funded programs have generated more ways for young clergy women to connect.

-We have been grateful for the support of many supporters including the Lilly Endowment, the Center for Congregational Health and most recently The New Media Project at Union Theological Seminary in the City of New York.
-As a community that primarily gathers on-line, TYCWP has shared with the New Media Project in a collaborative project to understand how social media boosts community resulting in a case study on our ministry.
-As part of this relationship with the New Media Project, TYCWP received a grant which helped us to create a newly designed website with Faith Growth that would allow for us to include all of the dynamics of our energetic community including our publications, our conferences and our thriving conversation among young clergy women around the world.
+We have been grateful for the support of many supporters including the Center for Congregational Health and The New Media Project at Union Theological Seminary in the City of New York.
+As a community that primarily gathers on-line, YCWI partnered with the New Media Project in a collaborative project to understand how social media boosts community resulting in a case study on our ministry.
+As part of this relationship with the New Media Project, YCWI received a grant which helped create a newly designed website with Faith Growth that would allow us to include all of the dynamics of our energetic community including our publications, our conferences and our thriving conversation among young clergy women around the world.

 We are our members.
 The young clergy women that join our project make us the dynamic group we are.
-As of August 1, 2013, our membership includes:
+Our membership includes:

-- Women that currently live in 49 states in the US as well as women who call Canada, the UK (Scotland, Wales, and England), South Africa, Sweden, Belgium, Trinidad and Tobago, Mexico, Australia, and Zambia home
+Women from across the US, as well as women who call Australia, Canada, Nigeria, Sweden, Mexico, and the UK (Scotland, Wales, and England), home.

-TYCWP seeks to provide members with opportunities for online relationship-building and wisdom-sharing.
+YCWI seeks to provide members with opportunities for online relationship-building and wisdom-sharing.
 Our members are invited to share in a password-protected community with other young clergy women on Facebook and on our website.
-Twitter and Facebook foster this password-protected community and further provides members and friends of TYCWP with the opportunity to catch up on the latest news.
+Twitter and Facebook foster this password-protected community and further provides members and friends of YCWI with the opportunity to catch up on the latest news.

 We encourage our members to gather together in their area for regional meet-ups.
 We offer support and nurture in-person meet-ups gatherings in local churches, at coffee shops and at denominational events.
 In these gatherings, our members meet for coffee or a meal and transition their online connections into real-life friendships.

-TYCWP publishes new, fresh and evocative articles every Tuesday and Thursday written by members of our community on Fidelia’s Sisters.
+YCWI publishes new, fresh and evocative articles every Tuesday and Thursday written by members of our community on Fidelia.
 This publication began on October 1, 2007 for young clergy women to explore our identity as young clergy women and the ministry we share.